ten0s/ten0s.github.io/_posts/2022-07-22-nodejs-gtk-hello-world-on-windows.md

 ![Node.js Install Path Image](/assets/images/nodejs-gtk-hello-world-on-windows/nodejs16-path.png)

-Since there's no pre-built [Node-Gtk](https://github.com/romgrk/node-gtk) native module available yet you have to build it yourself.
+Since there's no pre-built [Node-Gtk](https://github.com/romgrk/node-gtk) native module for Windows available yet you have to build it yourself.

 For this we need to install the Tools for Native Modules.